 The first thing you should think about is how you want to legally own and operate your self-employed business.
 If you simply start working and don’t take steps to form a separate legal entity for your business, you’ll automatically be a sole proprietor.
 This is what most people do.

-However, there can be advantages to forming separate entity to own and run your business.
+However, there can be advantages to forming a separate entity to own and run your business.
 The most popular are limited liability companies (LLCs) and corporations.
 Forming one of these can limit your personal liability for business debts and lawsuits.
 In some cases, they can also save you on taxes.
-But there are down sides: Forming an LLC or corporation costs more than being a sole proprietor.
+But there are downsides: Forming an LLC or corporation costs more than being a sole proprietor.
 And the limited liability you receive is often not as great as advertised.

 You should also consider whether you want to use a name other than your personal name (or the official name of your LLC or corporation) to identify your business.
-You can use a trade name, also called an assumed name, “DBA” (short for doing business as), or fictitious business name.
+You can use a trade name, also called an assumed name, “DBA” (short for doing business as), or a fictitious business name.
 This can be any name you want that is not already in use.
 To do this you need to register your assumed name.
 In some states, your register with your county government.
 Other states have state-wide trade-name registration.

-We live in a lawsuit happy world, and people love to sue businesses.
+We live in a lawsuit-happy world, and people love to sue businesses.
 That’s why many business owners need to get liability insurance to protect them from such lawsuits.
-Some self-employed people need special liability insurance--for example, various types of professionals are required to have professional liability coverage.
+Some self-employed people need special liability insurance—for example, various types of professionals are required to have professional liability coverage.
 You may also need insurance to cover your business property and insurance.

 How much insurance you need depends on what type of work you do and where you do it.
 If you work at home and aren’t worried much about being sued, your homeowner’s or renter’s policy may be all you need.
 You can also purchase in-home business insurance policies that provide much more coverage.
 Another alternative is a more expensive business owner’s policy (BOP).
 Such policies combine both property and liability coverage.

 It’s no fun doing recordkeeping, but it’s absolutely vital for all businesses.
-No matter how small your business, you need records of what you earn and what you spend.
+No matter how small your business is, you need records of what you earn and what you spend.
 It’s particularly important to track your business expenses with receipts and other records.
 These are virtually all deductible—but you have to know what they are to deduct them.